 In addition, centers in Germany as well as selected other European member countries that are not qualified to prescribe brexucabtagene autoleucel but are part of the EMCL-R are invited to participate in the study (inclusion of patients in comparative treatment arm; Figure 1).
-Currently (01 April 2023), 26 non-CAR T centers are active in the EMCL-R and will be invited to contribute eligible patients to this study.
+Currently (15 August 2023), 28 non-CAR T centers (in Germany, Poland and Portugal) are active in the EMCL-R and will be invited to contribute eligible patients to this study.
 The procedure for including not qualified centers is identical to the inclusion of qualified centers: all centers will be contacted both in writing and by telephone with the same frequency.